wordofwarning/wordofwarning.org/current/2016-autumnwinter/2destlang/index.md

 Age advisory: TBC.
 With no interval, the show lasts approximately 80 minutes.
 For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.

 #### More
-*A man at work.
-A man playing.
-A man playing at being a man.
-A woman too.*

 Alister and Kat have been thinking about men and power.
 Aspirations and expectations.
 Sheds and tea.
 Mouth-watering barbecues.
 Vulnerability and sheer hard work.

+Two microphones, two wooden boxes, two performers.
+They begin to share stories of childhood, of how they came to be the people they are.
+They share hopes and fears, successes and failures, role models and nemeses.
+She DJs while he builds.
+She dances while he builds.
+He cooks.
+They are together.

 *Manpower* is a celebration of everyday maleness.
 A conversation.
 A tribute.
 A DIY project.
 A DJ set.
 A healthy dose of nostalgia.

 A navigation through culture and people and becoming ourselves.

 #### Who are they?